mjguillemette/resume/README.md

 ## Summary
 A self-taught technologist and Bootcamp-mentored engineer applying customer service insights to shape design decisions and user experiences.
 Leveraging communication skills such as empathy and clarity along with divergent, lateral thinking to collaborate effectively with a team and generate inventive results.
 Motivated to create performant web applications with an emphasis on form and interaction.
-Continually seeking opportunities to learn and environments that necessitate both the cultivation of productive, dynamic working relationships and personal growth.
+Continually seeking opportunities to learn and environments that necessitate both the cultivation of productive, dynamic relationships and personal growth.

 ## Technical Skills
 | JavaScript    | Standards               | Design               | Misc.                      |